 Oregon Tribal Grants

 All nine federally recognized tribes of Oregon are eligible for our annual Oregon Tribal Grant.
 The program typically opens in the Spring, with full applications due later in the Summer.
-Letters of Inquiry are not being accepted at this time.Learn more
+Letters of Inquiry will be accepted October 15 - October 25, 2018.Learn more